 We have witnessed personally how painful and devastating a car accident can be.
 That’s why our team of Texas car accident lawyers helps people just like you during this tough time.
 We care about what you are going through.
 Whether it’s an accident caused by a distracted driver, a drunk driver, or someone just not paying attention, we are here to fight for you.
-We investigate every detail of your case, handle the insurance companies, and work diligently to get you the compensation you need to pay the bills.
+We investigate every detail of your case, handle the insurance companies, and work diligently to get you the financial compensation you need to pay the bills.

 What You Need to Know About Texas Car Accident Claims